 Cathedral of Our Lady

 It’s very hard to miss the main cathedral of Antwerpen as it’s one of the best things to see in Antwerp.
-Cathedral of our Lady stands out amidst the skyline of Antwerp and dates back to 1521.
-Constructing this beautiful building took over 160 years, however one might say that it was worth it.
+The Cathedral of our Lady stands out amidst the skyline of Antwerp and dates back to 1521.
+Constructing this beautiful building took over 160 years, however, one might say that it was worth it.
 The belfry of the church is listed among the UNESCO recognized belfries of Belgium.
-It costs six euros to visit although you can admire it for free from outside.
+It costs six euros to visit although you can admire it for free from the outside.

 Walk by Het Steen.
 This castle dates back to the early medieval period and it was intended to protect the city from invasions.
 The castle served as the city port and prison for many years.
-We were told to skip touring it, however it makes a great photo op!
+We were told to skip touring it, however, it makes a great photo op!

 Views over Antwerp from MAS

-MAS is one of Antwerp’s main museums, however there’s a secret at the top.
+MAS is one of Antwerp’s main museums, but there’s a secret at the top.
 At the top of MAS, you’ll find a free viewpoint over Antwerpen that you’ll want to check out.
 I liked it as the walk to MAS involved seeing a neighborhood outside of the city center with a lot of cool cafes and restaurants.

-For delicious dinner, head to Otomat for great beers and great pizzas (including vegan pizzas!).
+For a delicious dinner, head to Otomat for great beers and great pizzas (including vegan pizzas!).
 They stock quite a few local craft beers for all my beer lovers.